kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 * Retrieval of the actual data blocks is outside the scope of this KEP.
 The proposed API returns only the metadata of the changed blocks.
-* The ability to identify changes on file snapshots are slated for future KEP.
+* Changed list support for file storage system are slated for future KEP.
-This includes support for directories, subdirectories and files.

 ## Proposal